zorab47/active_admin-sortable_tree/README.md

   # ...
 end
 ```

+The option `ordering_attribute` is used if given to execute an Array#order
+for the nested items.
+Defaults to `sorting_attribute` if none is given.

 The option `roots_collection` provides full control on how to find the root
 nodes of your sortable tree and is evaluated within the context of the